JoshuvaGeorge03/my-learning-of-datastructures/README.md

 collection of nodes connected by edges(references) and forming hierarchial relationships

 It is non-linear data structure, so we can easily find and extract values in better time complexity than linear data structure.
+In linear DS, time complexity increases, as data size increases and With non-linear DS, it is more balanced.

+**Terminalogies of Tree**
+Node - entity contains value and list of references to other nodes edge - link connecting two nodes. root node - node that has no parent or parent of every nodes parent node - node which contain other node child node - descendant of other node. leaf node - node that don't have any child degree of node - which indicate, how may child the node have level nodes - root node is level 0 and their child is on level 1 and so on. height of node - number of edges connected b/w leaf node and particular node in the longest path depth of node - number of edges connected b/w root node and particular node.

+**Traversing Tree**
+If we want to go to specific part of the tree and perform some operation, then we have do traverse to do that.

++ Pre-order - visit root node & then visit all nodes from left side & then visit all nodes from right side.
++ In order - visit all node from left side & visit root node & visit all nodes from right side.
++ Post order - visit all nodes from left side & vist all nodes from right side & visit root node.